dojo/docs/dijit/_Widget.rst

 The custom setters/getters can perform any needed operation for setting/resetting a value.
 They are used when attributeMap won't do the job.

-For more details on both attributeMap and custom setters/getters, see the Writing Widgets `quickstart`_ guide.
+For more details on both attributeMap and custom setters/getters, see the Writing Widgets `QuickStart <quickstart/writingWidgets>`_ guide.

 ========
 See also
 ========

-* Writing Widgets `quickstart`_
+* `Writing Widgets <quickstart/writingWidgets>`_

-.. _quickstart: quickstart/writingWidgets